harshrajputgit/90DaysOfDevOps/2023/day08/README.md

 ## Exercises:

-1. Create a new repository on GitHub and clone it to your local machine
+1. Create a new repository on GitHub and clone it to your local machine(done)
-2. Make some changes to a file in the repository and commit them to the repository using Git
+2. Make some changes to a file in the repository and commit them to the repository using Git(done)
-3. Push the changes back to the repository on GitHub
+3. Push the changes back to the repository on GitHub(done)

 Reff :- https://youtu.be/AT1uxOLsCdk